Switch on your Sea Sense.

 SLSWA has statewide standard operating procedures for shark sightings, including guidelines on when to clear the water and close a beach, and how long a beach should remain closed.

 When swimming at an unpatrolled beach, please remember that Rangers are not always close-by to respond quickly to a shark sighting (particularly in regional areas).
-So it’s important water users take responsibility for their own safety and check the latest reported sighting and tagged shark detection information on the shark activity map or by downloading the SharkSmart WA app, and follow our common sense tips
+So it’s important water users take responsibility for their own safety and check the latest reported sighting and tagged shark detection information on the shark activity map or by downloading the SharkSmart WA app, and follow our common sense tips.

 The Western Australian Government provides funding to SLSWA to operate two lifesaving helicopter services, the metropolitan based Westpac Life Saver Helicopter and the South West Life Saver Helicopter.

-• The metropolitan service, based at Rous Head North Fremantle, patrols between Mandurah and Yanchep, and Rottnest Island to the west.
-Patrols are scheduled on weekends throughout September and daily from 23 September 2023 to 30 April 2024.
+- The metropolitan service, based at Rous Head North Fremantle, patrols between Mandurah and Yanchep, and Rottnest Island to the west.
+Patrols are scheduled on weekends throughout September and daily from 21 September 2024 to 30 April 2025.

-• South West flights will also run daily throughout school holidays and peak periods (23 September to 8 October 2023, 18 November 2023 to 30 January 2024, 29 March to 14 April 2024, 25 to 28 April 2024).
-At all other times between September 2023 and 30 April 2024, the South West helicopter will fly on weekends and public holidays.
+- South West flights will also run daily throughout school holidays and peak periods (21 September to 6 October 2024, 16 November 2024 to 4 February 2025, 12 to 27 April 2025).
+At all other times between September 2024 and 30 April 2025, the South West helicopter will fly on weekends and public holidays.
+The service patrols between Bunbury and Hamelin Bay.

 The helicopter service provides many benefits including the ability to directly communicate with the public.
 When a shark is sighted, the helicopter will hover and sound its siren to warn beach users that there is a shark in close proximity.
 In addition, the crew are medically trained and equipped to assist in a real time emergency when needed.